 Conservation is still strongly advised, so please use water wisely.

-For water restrictions in your area visit: bewaterwise.org.nz
+For regular updates on any water restrictions in your area, visit: bewaterwise.org.nz

 River and rainfall data